iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___1.5/report.md

 > Killed my battery quickly.
 Makes sense but google maps does the same tracking of where I go.<br> :date: __2020-05-26 22:35:54__

-> Location does not work all the time, only if app is running, so it useless, as I can't seem to set it to access location all the time?
-So the location data is not updating.<br> :date: __2020-05-25 18:06:42__

 #### 1-star reviews